xbeat/Machine-Learning/README.md

 Image-based math problem solving is a challenging task that combines computer vision and natural language processing.
 Qwen-2 VL and Graph Neural Networks (GNN) offer powerful tools for tackling this challenge.
 This presentation explores how these technologies can be leveraged to solve mathematical problems presented in image format.

+## Data Visualization for Machine Learning

+Data Visualization in Machine Learning

+Data visualization is a crucial tool in machine learning, enabling practitioners to gain insights, improve models, and communicate results effectively.
+It helps in understanding complex datasets, identifying patterns, and making informed decisions throughout the machine learning pipeline.

 ## Probabilistic Graphical Models in Python

 Introduction to Probabilistic Graphical Models